2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: 15 January

 The National Tsunami Warning Center issued a tsunami advisory along the West Coast of the United States and British Columbia, Canada.
 The advisory contained all U.S. areas along the West Coast from Southern California to Alaska.
 Beaches were closed, and coastal residents were requested to move to higher ground.
 A surfing contest with over 100 participants was cancelled in Santa Cruz, California.
-Tsunami waves measuring 30–61 cm were expected to hit the shores as early as 7:30 a.m.
-Pacific Standard Time (UTC−8) along the Central Coast.
+Tsunami waves measuring 30–61 cm were expected to hit the shores as early as 07:30 Pacific Standard Time (UTC−8) along the Central Coast.
 San Francisco was expected to receive waves at 8:10.
 The highest tsunami waves are expected one to two hours after the arrival of the first waves.
 A tsunami advisory was put in place for the entirety of Hawaii.
 Advisories in Canada were issued along the North and Central coasts of British Columbia, along with the Haida Gwaii archipelago and Vancouver Island.
 No evacuation order was issued, but people were urged to avoid beaches and marinas.
 The warning level was low due to the height of reported waves, as they were below the 91 cm threshold which would warrant an upgrade.
 By 12:35 local time, the tsunami advisory for British Columbia would be cancelled.
 By the evening, the United States lifted advisories for Alaska, Hawaii, Washington, Oregon and portions of California.
 They remained in effect in California in parts of the Central and North Coast until early the following day.

 No warnings were issued to Peru initially.
 After the tsunami struck, authorities stopped all maritime activities at the coast.
 Twenty-two ports along north and central Peru were closed due to tsunami activity.

-Chile also issued a warning for a "minor tsunami" for most of its coastal area, including the island of Rapa Nui; evacuation was declared for 12 other regions.
+Chile also issued a warning for a "minor tsunami" for most of its coastal area, including the island of Rapa Nui; evacuation was declared for twelve other regions.
 The Hydrographic and Oceanographic Service of the Chilean Navy declared a "State of Precaution" and indicated that there is a possibility of a minor tsunami in the affected regions.
 Later, coastal evacuation notices were issued in 14 of the 16 regions in Chile.
 A "Red alert" level was issued to more than 6400 km of its coastline.
 The Chilean National Office for Emergency (ONEMI) said that tsunami activity could persist overnight, so those impacted would need to hold onto their emergency supplies and aid.

 Ecuador issued a warning of maritime disturbance for the Galápagos Islands.

-Mexico issued tsunami warnings for the coasts of states of Baja California, Jalisco, Colima, Michoacán, Guerrero, Oaxaca, and Chiapas, urging people to avoid the coasts and entering the sea.
+Mexico issued tsunami warnings for the coasts of states of Baja California, Jalisco, Colima, Michoacán, Guerrero, Oaxaca and Chiapas, urging people to avoid the coasts and entering the sea.